Leading ADHD treatment center

 - Feeling very impatient, e.g. struggling to wait for one’s turn or stand in queues.

-- Highly impulsive behaviour, e.g. making risky decisions without thinking them through.
+- Highly impulsive behavior, e.g. making risky decisions without thinking them through.

 - Difficulty controlling one’s emotions.